MMTutorBench: The First Multimodal Benchmark for AI Math Tutoring: Experiments

 \subsection{Experimental Setup}

 To comprehensively evaluate our benchmark, we select 12 MLLMs, which span both proprietary and open-source models.
 Our evaluation suite includes 5 proprietary models: GPT-5~\citep{gpt5}, GPT-4o~\citep{openai2024gpt4o}, Gemini-2.5-Pro~\citep{gemini2.5report}, Gemini-2.0-Flash, and GPT-o3-2025-04-16.
-Additionally, we assess 9 leading open-source models: Qwen2.5-VL (7B, 72B)~\citep{Qwen2.5report}, InternVL3.5 (8B, 38B)~\citep{InternVL3.5report}, Gemma3-27B-it~\citep{Gemma3report}, GLM-4.1V-9B-thinking~\citep{GLM4.1report}, and MiMo-VL-7B~\citep{MiMoVLreport}.
-For all experiments, we employ a standardized prompt, which is detailed in Appendix~\ref{sec:prompts}, to ensure a fair comparison.
+Additionally, we assess 7 leading open-source models: Qwen2.5-VL (7B-Instruct, 72B-Instruct)~\citep{Qwen2.5report}, InternVL3.5 (8B, 38B)~\citep{InternVL3.5report}, Gemma-3-27B-it~\citep{Gemma3report}, GLM-4.1V-9B-thinking~\citep{GLM4.1report}, and MiMo-VL-7B-RL~\citep{MiMoVLreport}.
+For all experiments, we employ a standardized prompt (detailed in Appendix~\ref{sec:prompts}) to ensure a fair comparison.
 Unless otherwise specified, our default experimental setting is zero-shot, where models are provided only with the task instruction and the relevant images, without any in-context examples or student query.
 We assess responses using the rubric in Table~\ref{tab:rubric}, where each of the six criteria receives a binary score (0 or 1) for a maximum total score of 6.